CRBroughton/Sibyl/src/libsql/README.md

-When selecting entries from the database, you can utilise the `Select` function to retrieve an array of type-safe entries, based from the generic interface you have supplied to Sybil main function (see above `tableRowType`).
+When selecting entries from the database, you can utilise the `Select` function to retrieve an array of type-safe entries, based from the generic interface you have supplied to Sibyl main function (see above `tableRowType`).

 ```typescript
 selection.value = Select('firstTable', {